Start Your X-Perience!

 EdChoice Voucher Eligibility For The Class Of 2024

-The State of Ohio provides a limited number of state-funded scholarships to students who attend public schools that the state has designated as low-performing.
+The State of Ohio provides $6,000 state-funded scholarships to students living in public school districts that the state has designated as low-performing.
 These scholarships may be used to attend private schools, including St. Xavier.

-Eligibility is limited to 1) students who are currently attending a public school designated as low-performing and 2) students currently enrolled in a public school who would be assigned to attend one of the public schools designated as low-performing in the upcoming school year.
+Eligibility is limited to 1) students who are currently living in a public school district designated as low-performing and 2) students currently enrolled in a public school who would be assigned to attend one of the public schools designated as low-performing in the upcoming school year.

-Also, students assigned to a low-performing public school who are currently attending a private school with an EdChoice voucher can apply to transfer the voucher to St. Xavier.
-Students currently attending private school without a voucher and home-schooled students are not eligible.
+Students, who are currently attending a private school with an EdChoice voucher and are assigned to a low-performing public school, can apply to transfer the voucher to St. Xavier.

 The list of EdChoice-designated public schools can be found at http://EdChoice.ohio.gov.